 I actually went out with Sweet Baby James.

-I voted, we just got a quick bite to eat at a local restaurant that I happen to like, and I went back, buried myself before the TVs and computers and studied and studied.
+We just got a quick bite to eat at a local restaurant that I happen to like.

-And you know, Florida, Rick Scott is huge.
+And, you know, Florida, Rick Scott is huge.

 DeSantis was massive.

-And there was uh, of course, you know, same thing.
+And there was, of course, you know, same thing, Stacey Abrams in Georgia.

 And I'll tell you what Ted Cruz did.

-He never wavered, he never felt sorry for himself.
+He never felt sorry for himself.

 The Democrats wanted to create three new stars out of this election.